Ariesdiamond12/mlab-MongoDB/README.md

-# mLab-MongoDB - Creating a Database and a Collection in MongoDB
+# mLab-MongoDB - Activity 1 - Creating a Database and a Collection in MongoDB

 - Install MongoDB and MongoDB Shell
 - Open a terminal or command prompt and navigate to the directory where you want to create your MongoDB database.